solidjs/solid-docs-legacy/langs/en/tutorials/reactivity_batch/lesson.md

 What if the changes are related?
 Solid's `batch` helper allows to queue up multiple changes and then apply them all at the same time before notifying their observers.

 In this example, we are assigning both names on a button click and this triggers our rendered update twice.
 You can see the logs in the console when you click the button.
-So let's wrap the `set` calls in a batch.
+So let's wrap the `set` calls in a `batch`.

 ```js
  const updateNames = () => {